evaristoc/reversing/_posts/2024-08-01-how-to-recursively-make-circles-inside-circles-and-animate-them-like-jk.markdown

 For that he needed to use some formulas.
 And which functions are common to waves, rotations, and angles?
 Indeed, [trigonometic functions](https://www.math.net/trigonometric-functions).

 Darryl used one of the values of rgba-encoded colors to calculate the angles of rotation.
 Remember that rgb-encoded colors are represented by a vector of values ranging from 0 to 255.
 He needed only one of those three coordinates because in his project all the coordinates had the same value per pixel (grey-scale).

-# The Code

-Let's see first the use of the canvas interface and then let's explore the balancing movement of the strokes.

-# Tada!

-If you look closely at the last image, you might notice that the "hairs" move to the right and left based on how light or dark the the passing noise flow is.

-This passing noise flow is kept away from the viewer, giving the illusion of an invisible force flowing through the hairs.

-# So...
-What did we learn from this code?

-There are few things I learned from this single project:

-* the use of flowing noise functions to get effects on canvas-based graphics
-* a revision of the power of the canvas API as intermediate to get data between graphical APIs
-* a refreshing of rotation programming techniques
-* ... and more

-In fact, there are still things we can get deeper into by just using this example, but I think we could stop here.

-# Final Remarks

-I still find myself ripping at the Darryl's pen as I watch the moving of the hairs mimicking the passing of a soft water stream accross floating grass.

-From this project I liked the way some nice effects were obtained with a minimal effort.
-If you consider all the tools and technology involved you might wonder what I mean with "minimal effort".

-It is fair to say that only when you have at least a basic understanding of all those technologies and techniques the effort of putting them together becomes closer to "minimal".
-And I would not disagree.
-But for this project in particular is more about the few elements used between all those technologies to generate the final effect.
-For example, how a single value from the WebGL rendering was enough to create a nice visual effect in the context canvas.

-Now, what are your thoughts?
-Was there anything Darryl Huffman could have done differently?
-Is this pen one that could work for some of your projects?
-Is there any other effect that you would like to try using similar techniques?

- I hope that all three of these posts were helpful for you.
-With this we have completed our analysis of this implementation.
-Time for something new.
-Meanwhile, I wish you happy coding!